tianshilu/netie/README.md

 -   max\_iter: the iterations of Markov chain Monte Carlo.

+-   cellular\_clock: choose to use cellular prevalence or variant allele frequency as the indicator of developmental time; variant allele frequency is the default.

 -   multi\_sample: use True if one patient has more than one sample.

 Two example input datasets can be found here: